(Multiple Positions Available)

 Princeton University’s Plasma Physics Laboratory (PPPL) is in the process of growing a High Performance Computing (HPC) group which will play a leading role in further strengthening and enhancing PPPL's world-leading research program in fusion and plasma science.
 The advent of the DOE Exascale Computing Project (ECP) and PPPL's leading role in it provides a great opportunity to develop simulation codes that will exlpoit fully the power of petascale and exascale computing platforms, and even those that lie beyond.
 This group currently has multiple research positions available in computational science, aimed at advancing the physics understanding of fusion and plasma science.

-Opportunities exist for highly qualified applied mathematicians, computer scientists, and computational physicists with interest in advanced simulation.
+Opportunities exist for highly qualified applied mathematicians, computer scientists, and computational physicists with interest in advanced simulation at the level of RM2 or RM3, depending upon the applicant's qualifications.
 A record of nationally recognized, distinguished research accomplishments and intellectual independence in the development of new mathematical algorithms, enhancing application performance in modern computing platforms, and/or software infrastructure to support large-scale data management and data science is necessary.
+Another area of possibility is neutral particle transport, in charge of the DEGAS2 code.
 Experience in computational plasma physics or fluid dynamics is desirable but not necessary.
 (S)he would be expected to be a leader of the HPC group, including computational aspects of whole device modeling of fusion plasmas, which is part of the ECP, and other synergistic computational projects under the auspices of the Scientific Discovery with Advanced Computing (SciDAC) program.

 The successful candidate would be normally expected to have at least five years experience after the successful completion of a PhD degree.